Virama: Usage

 If the result is fully or half-conjoined, the (conceptual) virama which made C1 dead becomes invisible, logically existing only in a character encoding scheme such as ISCII or Unicode.
 If the result is not ligated, a virama is visible, attached to C1, actually written.

-Basically, those differences are only glyph variants, and three forms are semantically identical.
+Basically, those differences are only glyph variants, and the three forms are semantically identical.
 Although there may be a preferred form for a given consonant cluster in each language and some scripts do not have some kind of ligatures or half forms at all, it is generally acceptable to use a nonligature form instead of a ligature form even when the latter is preferred if the font does not have a glyph for the ligature.
 In some other cases, whether to use a ligature or not is just a matter of taste.